Now available on U, U&Drama & Channel 4

 Noirmont Point

-This headland offered dramatic cliffs and sweeping views of the sea, making it a favourite for more intense and dramatic scenes and highlighting Jersey’s rugged natural beauty.
+This headland offers dramatic cliffs and sweeping views of the sea, making it a favourite for more intense and dramatic scenes in the original series, and highlighting Jersey’s rugged natural beauty.

 Explore Jersey hotel offers